 August Hike in Denver

 It’s hot.
 And probably smoky.
-You’ll want to be really careful of where any fires might be, paying attention to smoke blows and areas that are closed.
-We are often lucky in that the Denver Mountain Parks tend to miss the big fire action.
+You’ll want to be really careful of where any fires might be, paying attention to blowing smoke and areas that may be closed.
+We are often lucky that the Denver Mountain Parks tend to miss the big fire action.
 One of the best mountain parks to enjoy for sunrise or sunset is Corwina Park.
-A short hike, although it’s basically straight up for a mile, you can reach Panorama Point.
+You can take a short hike and reach Panorama Point, although it’s basically straight up for a mile.
 There, view the Continental Divide and escape the heat of the city.
-If you want more distance, enjoy the Bear Creek Trail that crosses Panorama Point Trail for 6 miles one way to Pence Park, another Denver Mountain Park
+If you want more distance, enjoy the Bear Creek Trail that crosses Panorama Point Trail for 6 miles one way to Pence Park, another Denver Mountain Park to explore.

 Distance: 2-3 miles